Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-In FOREX trading, the dollar is slightly higher ahead of today’s U.S. PMI data release.
+In FOREX trading, the U.S. dollar is slightly higher ahead of today’s U.S. trade data.

 This information is obtained from sources and data considered to be reliable, but its accuracy and completeness is not guaranteed by Wells Fargo Advisors.
 Additional information available by request.